celery/celery/docs/userguide/daemonizing.rst

     CELERYD_LOG_FILE="/var/log/celery/%n%I.log"
     CELERYD_PID_FILE="/var/run/celery/%n.pid"

-To add an environment variable such as :envvar:`DJANGO_SETTINGS_MODULE` use the Environment in :file:`celery.service`.
+To add an environment variable, such as :envvar:`DJANGO_SETTINGS_MODULE`, use the Environment in :file:`celery.service`.

 Running the worker with superuser privileges (root)